• Skip to primary navigation

 About The Players Championship: The Fifth Major

-TPC Sawgrass Clubhouse
+TPC Sawgrass Clubhouse Exterior

 Philip Larson, flickr

 As a flagship event, it highlights the best of what the PGA Tour can offer.
-It’s hosted TPC Sawgrass, which is also the headquarters and base for the PGA Tour.
+It’s hosted by TPC Sawgrass, which is also the headquarters and base for the PGA Tour.
 The course itself is one of the most distinctive in the world, which again adds to the popularity of this event.

 Players Championship Format